florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREAfter logging in successfully, the user would be sent to an activity where they could choose forwhat kind of Repairman they’re searching, and this by clicking on the clickable image views, whereeach of them represents a diﬀerent category of Repairman.
+After logging in successfully, the user would be sent to an activity where they could choose forwhat kind of Repairman they’re searching, and this by clicking on the clickable image views, whereeach of them represents a diﬀerent category of Repairman.

 Figure 7: Search for a repairman